Petronian/demayo-bulk-omics/README.md

    An SVG file will appear with a graphical summary about the steps the pipeline will execute to process your files.See more on [`snakemake`'s website.](https://snakemake.readthedocs.io/en/stable/executing/cli.html#visualization)

-## To-do

-These are ordered tasks that I wish to complete before finalizing the pipeline.

-- [x] Separate out rules into `chipseq` and `rnaseq`.
-Default rule should be the more inclusive option, likely RNAseq.
-- [x] Enable the files to process data with multiple replicates.
-This should only involve adapting the existing code for ChIPseq data since the existing codebase already does this for RNAseq data.
-Consider making use of the `branch` function for Snakemake.
-- [x] Allow the use of configuration files to set the options available for each of the programs that the pipeline uses.
-Document this.
-- [ ] Enable `slurm` support for HPC users so they don't have to wait around.
-- [ ] Clean up the atrocious coding patterns used in this repository.